 NOTE: Members of the public may continue to view City Council meetings via Zoom Teleconference /Video Conference or, over the internet by going to https://zoom.us/join (URL for Zoom meeting), or by calling 1 312 626 6799.
-The Access Code for the meeting is 892 5470 2355.
-Please note: this is for viewing.neeting.nee
+The Access Code for the meeting is 862 0110 7494.
+Please note: this is for viewing purposes ONLY.
+If you wish to participate, you must appear in person at the meeting.

 NOTE: Upon reasonable notice, efforts will be made to accommodate the needs of individuals with disabilities.
-For additional information or to request the service, contact the City Clerk or the City Administrator at 232-221.
+For additional information or to request the service, contact the City Clerk or the City Administrator at 232-2221.

-City Council Agenda Staff Comments Monday - July 1, 2024
+City Council Agenda Staff Comments Monday - July 15, 2024

-4. New Business
+4. Unfinished Business

 - A. City Staff have prepared Ordinance 2024-11 repealing and recreating Title 6, Chapter 1, Section 12 All-Terrain and Utility Terrain Vehicle Usage.
 Staff will be available to answer Councill questions as needed.
-Discussion, possible introduction and waiver of the first reading.
-If the City Council is willing to consider the proposed Ordinance 2024-11, the appropriate motions would be: Introduce Ordinance 2024-11 to Repeal and Recreate Title 6, Chapter 1, Section 12 All-Terrain and Utility Terrain Vehicle Usage (no vote) and Waive the First Reading of Ordinance 2024-11 to Repeal and Recreate Title 6, Chapter 1, Section 12 All-Terrain and Utility Terrain Vehicle Usage (simple majority). - B. City Staff issued a Request for Proposals for Engineering Services for Well #9 and Water Treatment Plant #9.
+If the City Council is willing to consider the proposed Ordinance 2024-11, the appropriate motion would be: Waive the Second Reading of Ordinance 2024-11 to Repeal and Recreate Title 6, Chapter 1, Section 12 All-Terrain and Utility Terrain Vehicle Usage (simple majority). - B. City Staff issued a Request for Proposals for Engineering Services for Well #9 and Water Treatment Plant #9.
 Four (4) proposals were received and were scored in accordance with a scoring matrix found in the RFP.
 City Staff recommends the selection of MSA Professional Services, Inc of Baraboo, Wisconsin.
 David Schofield and Jeremy Hoyt will be in attendance to answer any questions the City Council might have.
-If the City Council concurs, the appropriate motion would be Accept the Proposal from MSA Professional Services, Inc of Baraboo, Wisconsin for engineering services for Well #9 and Water Treatment Plant #9 at a total cost not to exceed \$1,320,000 (roll call vote). - C. The Water Utility proposes to attempt to sell the miscellaneous items as shown in the staff memorandum.
-If the items do not sell, the items would be scrapped or disposed of.
-Jeremy Hoyt will be in attendance to answer any questions the City Council might have.
-If the City Council concurs, the appropriate motion would be Authorize the Water Utility to sell or dispose of surplus items, as presented (simple majority). - D. The Menomonie Police Department requests Mayor Knaack and the City Council endorse a letter of support for their application for the Comprehensive Opioid Stimulant Substance Use Program grant to provide funding (approx. \$995,000) for phase 3 of Project Hope.
-Staff from the administration and the PD will be present to answer questions.
-If the council endorses a letter of support, the appropriate action would be a Motion to Endorse the Letter of Support as Presented. (simple majority)
+If the City Council concurs, the appropriate motion would be Accept the Proposal from MSA Professional Services, Inc of Baraboo, Wisconsin for engineering services for Well #9 and Water Treatment Plant #9 at a total cost not to exceed \$1,320,000 (roll call vote).